B.Sc in Agriculture Vs B.Sc. in Forensic Science: Which is a better course?

 Digital Forensics | Forensic Medicin |

-Options for higher studies include an M.Sc in Forensic Sciences.
+Options for higher studies include an MSc in Forensic Sciences.

 Eligibility Criteria

 A B.Sc in Forensic Science also needs the passing of Class XII with Physics, Chemistry, Biology and/or Mathematics as subjects with a minimum aggregate of 55 per cent.
 While some universities set up cut-off marks for admission, others conduct separate entrance tests.
-In addition, MBBS students can also specialise in forensic science and gain eligibility for performing post mortem on dead bodies.
+In addition, MBBS students can also specialise in forensic science and gain eligibility for performing post-mortems on dead bodies.

 Career Prospect

-Students can check out the following career options one can take up after completing either their BSc in Agriculture or BSc in Forensic Science.
+Students can check out the following career options that one can take up after completing either their BSc in Agriculture or BSc in Forensic Science.

-After BSc in Agriculture
+After a BSc in Agriculture

-After BSc in Forensic Science
+After a BSc in Forensic Science

 Course Fees and Salary Comparison

-Nature of work and Opportunities
+Nature of Work and Opportunities

 Comments